 Begin by praying.
 God, the One stirring this desire in you, is also working to meet that desire!

 Then prayerfully make contact with a potential director.
 Ask them about their theology of spiritual direction— How do they try to pay attention to God's presence?
 What might regular times with them look like?
 As you listen to their answers, notice what goes on in your own internal reactions.
 Do you feel a desire and freedom to share more deeply?
 Do you sense this as a relationship where already, in your back-and-forth conversation, there's an awareness of the Holy Spirit's presence and leading?

 Once you identify a potential director, set up a time to meet (in person if possible but some directors can meet with you by phone or skype.)
 If you feel it to be a good fit, you'll meet a further time to discern together if this is a direction relationship that the Lord is inviting you to.

 is there a cost?

 Yes.
-Every licensed director is advised to charge a fee for their time.
+Every licensed director charges an hourly rate for their time.
 This encourages intentionality and ascribes value to the director and directee’s relationship.